platformsh/platformsh-docs/src/gettingstarted/local-dev/step-2.md

 <center>

 <a href="/gettingstarted/local-dev/step-1.html" class="buttongen small">Back</a>
-<a href="/gettingstarted/local-dev/step-3.html" class="buttongen small">I have set up my free trial account</a>
+<a href="/gettingstarted/local-dev/step-3.html" class="buttongen small">I have opened an SSH tunnel into my services</a>

 </center>